adityas-ops/e-commerce-landing/README.md

 ## Credits

-This project was inspired by a design created by [Aditya Sharma](https://adityanext.vercel.com).
+This project was Developed by  [Aditya Sharma](https://adityanext.vercel.app).